rechmbrs/FtPattern/README.md

 * iFt2DH.plugin – Mac plugin for doing the inverse of Ft2DH.
 * iFt3DH.plugin – Mac plugin for doing the inverse of Ft3DH.
 * Pattern Suppressor v2.atn – Photoshop Actions for doing pattern suppression.
-* Readme.pdf – This file.
-Duh.
+* README.md – This file.

 ## Requirements and compatibility